 We can only be successful in keeping children safe online if we work with you to ensure the e-safety message is consistent.
 Your help is needed to talk to your children about how they can keep safe and behave appropriately online.
 Recently we have had a number of parents express concerns about children’s behaviour online.
 Children can accidently or deliberately be exposed to unwanted or unpleasant content or comments online and there are steps you can take at home to minimise this risk.

 All the popular social media platforms (Instagram, Snapchat, Facebook, music.ly etc.) have an age restriction of 13, and WhatsApp has just announced that it has raised its age limit to 16.
-Therefore, no primary school student should have a social media profile at all.

 There are good reasons for this age restriction to be in place.
 For example, inappropriate content, lack of maturity to use the site safely, exposing them to harmful content, risk of being contacted by sexual predators, creating an online profile which will be hard to remove in the future, placing added pressure on the child to deal with situations beyond their years.
 The list goes on, but as parents you need to be aware of the safety implications by allowing your child access to social media at such a young age.